Acill/A4000RevB/Gerbers/Readme.txt

+*** IF YOU WISH TO PRODUCE YOUR OWN BOARDS PLEASE USE THE NEW GERBERS LOCATED HERE: https://github.com/Acill/A4000RevB/tree/master/Gerbers-JLCPCB ***

 Pre Generated Gerbers for public release.
 The goal is to not flood the communiety with cheap boards.
 Several peolple have contributed to funding board runs from a very high qualiety fab and they are available for sale on the popular forums and facebook groups.
 Its been asked that those generating boards respect the set price of $95.

 If you paid more than $95 for a board you are being over charged from someone that is reselling the bord they got from the offical current supplier!!